LunaSare/spring2023-data-science/assignments/week1_activities.md

 about how to structure their data in a way that is easy to analyze.

-[Download this untidy version](https://ndownloader.figshare.com/files/24469424) of some of the Portal Project data, which includes information on the site, date, species identification, weight and sampling plot (within the site) for some small mammals.
+[Download this untidy version](https://ndownloader.figshare.com/files/24469424) of some of the Portal Project Teaching Database data, which includes information on the site, date, species identification, weight and sampling plot (within the site) for some small mammals.

-Think about what could be improved about this data and write down answers to the following questions:
+Think about what could be improved about this data and [write down answers](https://jamboard.google.com/d/1R2BrILLK9K6IPD6O7kBYrdao8-Sd5o82oPnbcGKeIQc/viewer?f=5) to the following questions:

 1. Describe five things about this data that are not tidy and how you could fix each of those issues.